spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 8. Click **Update** to save your changes.

-9. If you have any clusters deployed, make sure to reconcile the updated system address for each cluster.
+9. If you have any clusters deployed, you may need to reconcile the updated system address for each cluster.
 Refer to [Reconcile System Address on Deployed Clusters](#reconcile-system-address-on-deployed-clusters) for more information.

 You will receive an error message if the provided values are not valid.
 Once the certificate is uploaded successfully,